 The French had ambitious plans for Vietnam.
 Under French rule, they carried out a lot of public work projects, such as the Saigon – Hanoi railway system.
 But these public works projects also needed money.

-To fund all their public work projects, the French taxed the Vietnamese peasants heavily to help fund these public work activities.
+The French taxed the Vietnamese peasants heavily to help fund these public work activities to fund all their public work projects.
 This heavy taxation started to devastate the local economy.

 The French colonial rule of Vietnam can best be described as brutal and racist.
 They treated the Vietnamese as second-class citizens in their own country and were notorious for their brutality.